DensQ42/industrial-rag-agent/README.md

    ```bash
    uvicorn api/main.py
    ```
-   Or just run the last cell in fourth notebook
+   Or just run the last cell in the fifth notebook

 ### Option 2: Docker Deployment
 1. **Clone the repository**